 Have you ever had cheese straws and loved them?
 They almost always have a tad of cayenne, and our recipe is no exception.
 You can get to it by clicking here.

-Don’t leave out the smoky Tabasco, because that’s a key ingredient in giving our pimento cheese it’s smokiness.
+Don’t leave out the smoky Tabasco, because that’s a key ingredient in giving our pimento cheese it’s smokiness (alternatively you could add a drop or two of liquid smoke).
 The same goes for the smoked paprika, and it doesn’t add any heat anyway.